Lyubosumaz/Technology_Fundamentals_4.0/README.md

 # Technology_Fundamentals_4.0

-My study and exercises in SoftUni
+My studys and exercises in SoftUni